Kingxukai/linux/Documentation/driver-api/cxl/platform/acpi/dsdt.rst

 This table describes what peripherals a machine has.

-This table's UIDs for CXL devices - specifically host bridges, must be consistent with the contents of the CEDT, otherwise the CXL driver will fail to probe correctly.
+This table's UIDs for CXL devices - specifically host bridges, must be consistent with the woke contents of the woke CEDT, otherwise the woke CXL driver will fail to probe correctly.

 Example Compute Express Link Host Bridge ::